espnet/espnet/egs2/minds14/asr1/README.md

 ___

 # HuggingFace
-* The trained model can be found at: https://huggingface.co/espnet/MInDS-14_es-ES
+* The trained model for `es-ES` can be found at: https://huggingface.co/espnet/MInDS-14_es-ES